It's 2017, and General Robert E. Lee is still starting fights. The violent demonstration of

 'Incidents in the Life of a Slave Girl' by Harriet Jacobs

-Incidents in the Life of a Slave Girl may not be directly about the Civil War, but Harriet Jacobs' memoir is our most in-depth look at slavery in America directly leading up to the war itself.
+may not be directly about the Civil War, but Harriet Jacobs' memoir is our most in-depth look at slavery in America directly leading up to the war itself.
 Jacobs' debunks any myths about enslaved people being treated "well," chronicling the years of horrific abuse she suffered while living in slavery.
-Even after making her escape, Jacobs was forced to hide for seven years in a coffin-like room off of her grandmother's porch, for fear of being captured and returned.
+Even after making her escape, Jacobs was forced to hide for Incidents in the Life of a Slave Girl seven years in a coffin-like room off of her grandmother's porch, for fear of being captured and returned.
 Abolitionist literature like Jacobs' account gets directly to the heart of the moral divide during the Civil War, and it's impossible to read this book and still insist that the war had nothing to do with the horrors of slavery.
+Click here to buy.